bkrug/multicolor-speed/README.md

 The purpose of this experiment, was to get an idea of what kind of frame-rate someone can get when engaging in fast-paced image updates.
 In this example, we assume that some routine has a 3K region in CPU RAM, with each byte representing one of the multicolor mode boxes.
-4-bits in every byte is being wasted, but this other routine can update the boxes in a random order.
+4-bits in every byte is being wasted, but that hypothetical routine can update the boxes in a random order.
-This hypothetical routine probably is drawing lines and shapes.
+That hypothetical routine probably is drawing lines and shapes.

 The code in this experiment is taking that 3K image map, and compressing it down to 1.5K to send to the VDP RAM.
 Once we try this with a routine stored in cartridge ROM.